 ARTICLE VI.
 Committees

 Section 1.
-There shall be the following standing committees: Membership, Program, Nominating, and Award Selection.
+There shall be the following standing committees: Award Selection, Membership, Programming, Nominating, and Publicity.

 Section 2.
 Each committee shall appoint one designee to serve as a Chairperson and member of the READS Executive Board for a period of two years.
 An exception is made for the Nominating and Award Selection Committees which shall be chaired by the immediate Past President.

 Section 3.
 Vacant committee chair positions shall be appointed by the Executive Board.

 A. The Past President shall chair a Nominating Committee of three members appointed by the President to nominate candidates for each office.
 The President shall not be a member of the Nominating Committee.